sg-developer-portal/doc-portal-publisher-guide/get-started.md

   [Learn how Docsify works](https://docsify.js.org).

-  2. Commit your markdown files (it is not necessary to commit your index.html file - it will not affect your documentation on the documentation portal).
+  2. Commit your markdown files (not that your index.html file will not affect your documentation on the documentation portal).

   3. Create a new github.com project and push your new repository to that project.

-### 4. Activate your GitHub project on Documentation Portal
+### 4. Publish your documentation on Documentation Portal

-Once your GitHub project is linked to the documentation portal, you will be able to activate it from the documentation portal.
+Once your GitHub repository is linked to the documentation portal, you will be able to activate it from the documentation portal.

 Activation means that every push to your documentation on the `master` branch will be automatically pulled and served by the documentation portal.
 Changes will be almost instantaneous.